NACoDigTeam/naco-tables/naco-playbook.md

 **Website:** [Visit Page](https://www.naco.org/committee/environment-energy-land-use-steering-committee)

 **Description:**
  Counties play a pivotal role in environmental protection, energy innovation, and land use planning.
-The Environment, Energy and Land Use (EELU) Policy Steering Committee addresses federal policy across a broad spectrum of issues including renewable energy, air and water quality, stormwater management, solid and hazardous waste disposal, public lands, and coastal management.
+The Environment, Energy and Land Use Policy Steering Committee addresses federal policy across a broad spectrum of issues including renewable energy, air and water quality, stormwater management, solid and hazardous waste disposal, public lands, and coastal management.
 Counties invest over $22 billion annually in services like waste management and also oversee parks and recreation, making them frontline stakeholders in sustainable development and resilience.

 ---